 - 1. File an unredacted version of the document under seal, or - 2.
 File a reference list under seal.
-The reference list shall contain the complete
+The reference list shall contain the complete personal data identifier(s) used in its (their) place in the filing.

 All references to the redacted identifiers in the case included in the references list will be constructed to refer to the corresponding complete personal data identifier.
-The references list must be filed under the seal and may be amended without leave of court.
+The references list must be filed under the seal and may be amended without leave of the tribunal.

 The unredacted version of the document or the reference list shall be retained by the court as part of the record.
-The court may, however still require the party to file a redacted copy for the public file.
+The tribunal may, however still require the party to file a redacted copy for the public file.